Today’s post is all about decluttering your mindset, including 9 mindsets I’ve decluttered for a more positive life.

 8. Believing happiness comes from “things”

-This leads to a cycle of buying things we don’t need and buying more than we need.
-Causing our homes to be cluttered and our lives burdened by too much stuff.
+This leads to a cycle of buying things you don’t need and buying more than you need.
+Causing your home to be cluttered and your life to become burdened by too much stuff.

 9. Prioritizing things over people